Well, after seven weeks and one day, the Asimov’s rejection letter

 include–in big bold letters–the phrase “Manuscript Disposable” on the

 cover page.
-Apparently, that was the most appropriate thing I wrote inthe whole exercise.
+Apparently, that was the most appropriate thing I wrote in

 Back to the salt mines.